C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 > [!IMPORTANT]
 > If you just type "git merge <my_branch>" for a 3-way merge, Git will automatically open the default editor since a commit message is expected.
 For most Linux systems, the `vi` editor is opened.
 In this case, you can save and close the file by tying `:wq` and hit Enter.

-12. Delete the merge branch.
+12. Delete the merged branch.

 There is one unused branch left in our repository.